 • Outpatient rehabilitation: An alternative to inpatient rehabilitation, outpatient rehabilitation involves attending therapy sessions and participating in programs, such as the 12-step program, in support of a person’s sobriety.
 The addict is not required to reside at the treatment facility.

-An addiction is a habit and pattern of behavior.
-If you notice that a loved one is acting differently or see signs of drug or alcohol abuse, it is important to get them the help they need.
-In order to break this dangerous and potentially deadly cycle of abuse, the person often needs professional help.
-North Carolina drug and alcohol treatment centers can help addicts detox and recover from addiction in a safe place where they can address the underlying causes of their disease.
-Many addicts are reluctant to admit they have a substance abuse problem, and others are in complete denial.
-Gathering family and friends to hols an intervention can be effective in certain cases.
-It helps the addict face the consequences of his or her addiction, and allows loved ones to express their thoughts and feelings about how addiction has affected their relationships with the user.
+An addiction is a habit of patterned, destructive behavior.
+If you notice that a loved one is acting differently, or if you see signs of drug or alcohol abuse, it is important to get them the help they need right away.
+In order to break this dangerous and potentially deadly cycle of abuse, professional help will likely be needed.
+North Carolina drug and alcohol treatment centers can help users detox and recover from addiction in a safe space where they can address the underlying causes of their disease.
+Many people who are dependent on drugs or alcohol are reluctant to admit it, and others are completely unaware that they have a substance abuse problem at all.
+Gathering family and friends to hold an intervention can be effective in certain cases.
+It helps the individual face the consequences of his or her addiction and allows loved ones to express their thoughts and feelings about how the person’s drug or alcohol dependence has affected their relationships with the user.

 In order to have a better chance of having a successful intervention, it’s important to organize a well-planned meeting.
-You may even find the help of an intercention specialists who can be present at the meeting and guide he process so raw emotions don’t derail the intervention.
+You may find it beneficial to recruit the help of an addiction intervention specialist who can guide you through the process of planning and facilitate the actual intervention to ensure that raw emotions do not derail the intervention.
 Find more information about how to stage an intervention with the help of our Get Treatment Addiction Intervention Guide.

 North Carolina offers a wide array of drug and alcohol treatment options for people seeking help for addiction.
 You can find everything from private to public rehab facilities, depending on your treatment needs and budget.
 You can begin the journey to recovery with an individualized drug treatment plan that meets your particular needs for addiction recovery.
 Find treatment from an established and licensed North Carolina drug and alcohol treatment center today.
 One of our admissions coordinators can provide more information about how to begin the recovery process.